 The pandemic is going to affect the reserve balance for FY2021.
-The balance of the reserve will go higher than 2.5 months of operating expense during FY2021 because of lower operating expenses from pandemic-related service reductions.
-An overstated reserve balance is likely to exist until services are restored and expenses normalize once again.
+The balance of the reserve will go higher than 2.5 months of operating expense during FY2021 due to lower operating expenses from pandemic-related service reductions.
+An overstated reserve balance will exist until services are restored and expenses normalize once again.
 The CFO and Finance Manager will clarify this as financial reporting is brought to the Board and public throughout the fiscal year.